 Aquarius water education

-World of Waste school tours
+World of Waste Experience

-The World of Waste tours are delivered by the Toimata Foundation in Lower Hutt.
+The World of Waste Experience is delivered by Enviroschools Te Upoko o te Ika a Māui in Lower Hutt.

-Empowering students is central to the Enviroschools approach.
+Local Enviroschools facilitators work with students, teachers, whānau and communities to design and implement sustainability actions.
 Māori perspectives and the diversity within our communities is woven through all elements of the programme.

 - 33 schools and Early Childhood Centres (ECEs) actively involved in the programme.